Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/skeleton.md

   - It will be refactored into full responsiveness prior to inclusion in your portfolio, but
     - You do not have the time for a responsive build at this point
     - Focus on learning how to position elements on the page
+      - Create classes on the elements you want to apply CSS to, use those classes for CSS selection
+        - Do not use ids for styling, ids are for JavaScript selection
       - Use borders / background colors to ease the viewing of the elements you want to position on the page
       - Use the styles feature of the Chrome Inspector to make changes in real time
   - And Lastly, CSS is hard!
 Make sure to ask questions and keep at it!